This post may contain affiliate links. Read our disclosure policy.

 - Add in all remaining ingredients and mix on low speed to combined, then increase to medium speed and mix 5 minutes (if you have the paddle attachment that constantly scrapes bowl I highly recommend it and mix on medium-low speed if using that.
 If not stop mixer and scrape down sides and bottom of bowl occasionally.
 Near the end of mixing the batter should have a consistency similar to a quick bread like banana bread).

-- Pour bread dough into a buttered 9 by 5-inch baking dish and spread to both ends with a rubber spatula.
+- Pour bread dough into a buttered 9-by-5-inch baking dish and spread to both ends with a rubber spatula.
 Smooth top with wet hands, while slightly doming loaf (re-wetting hands in water as necessary.
 Wetting the top will also prevent it from drying out while it rises since it won't be covered - plastic can easily stick so I don't recommend using it).
 Transfer to a warm place free from draft to rise for 1 hour - 1 hr 15 minutes.
 Preheat oven to 375 degrees during last 10 minutes of rising.
 (Be gentle with loaf once it has risen, it is a delicate loaf so if you tap it too hard on counter or in oven it will likely deflate, so move gently).

 - Bake bread in preheated 375 degree oven for 20 minutes, then reduce oven temperature to 350, tent loaf with foil and bake 20 minutes longer or until loaf is done (top center of loaf should no longer be doughy).

 - Cool in loaf pan several minutes then invert onto a wire rack to cool completely.
 Once cool store in airtight container or resealable bag in refrigerator.
 Slice into 1/2-inch slices.
-Once chilled, I recommend warming each piece for about 10 - 15 seconds in microwave, or until warm (this bread will seem dry once chilled in fridge but if you warm it up it will be moist again.
-It's also delicious toasted).

 - *Scoop and level dry ingredients (vs pouring from package or spooning into measuring cup), just be careful not to pack it when measuring.
 Better yet, if you have a kitchen scale I'd highly recommend using that.